Music Mgmt 101- How to Manage A Music Artist

 According to the U.S. Bureau of Labor Statistics, there are roughly 19,400 managers and agents working today.
 Their salaries range from $33,440 to $187,600 or more.

 If you catch a rising star, you can end up touring internationally.
 Most of your income is from commissions, 15% to 20% of the artist’s gross income.
-Typically, you’ll see 10% for the first $100k, 15% up to $500k, and 20% above that.Get organized, use tools like Back On Stage to stay organized, and you’ll earn an excellent reputation.
+Typically, you’ll see 10% for the first $100k, 15% up to $500k, and 20% above that.Learning how to manage a music artist well will involve getting organized.
+Use tools like Back On Stage to stay organized, and you’ll earn an excellent reputation.
 The music industry is the best place to work if you can manage it and not let it manage you.